SwampThingTom/AdventOfCode/2015/README.md

 # Advent of Code 2015

-I'm completing these puzzles using a different programming language every day.
-I chose the languages from ones I've used either professionally or on side projects over the past 40 years that I've been programming.
-I'm doing them in roughly the order in which I learned them.
+I'm using the 2015 Advent of Code puzzles to experiment with doing the puzzles in different languages.
+It started as prep for doing the 2022 Advent of Code in a different language each day.
+For day 8, I used it as a way to experiment with using Julia for 2024.

-Day 1: BASIC (1980-1985)\
+Day 1: BASIC\
-Day 2: 6502 Assembly (1982-1986)\
+Day 2: 6502 Assembly\
-Day 3: Pascal (1984-1989)\
+Day 3: Pascal\
-Day 4: C (1986-2004+)\
+Day 4: C\
-Day 5: LISP (1987-1990)\
+Day 5: LISP\
-Day 6: Smalltalk (1988)\
+Day 6: Smalltalk\
-Day 7: Rexx (1988-1993)
+Day 7: Rexx\
+Day 8: Julia